lucid2713/blog/_posts/2018-11-09-exhibition-and-performance-on-November.md

 <br><br>

 #### Presentation at Instruments Make Play Fair
 I participated [Instruments Make Play Fair](https://instrumentsmakeplay.nl/8-december-2018-instruments-make-play-fair-in-worm-rotterdam/) on 8th December.
-Last year's instruments make fair festival, I joined a workshop(analog synthesizer building by Nataliya Petkova at STEIM, Amsterdam), but this year I was there as an instrument builder!
+Last year's instruments make fair festival, I joined a workshop(about making analog synthesizer by Nataliya Petkova at STEIM, Amsterdam), but this year I was there as an instrument builder!
 <br>
 During the fair, I gave a short presentation and performance on my work.
 There were lots of interesting self-made instruments made by awesome artists and makers.
-And I had really good time in there, meeting and having conversation with visitors as well as other artists.
+And I had really good time in there, meeting and having conversation with visitors as well as other instrument builders.
 <br><br>
 ![instruments make play fair footage]({{site.url}}/img/instrumentsmakeplayfair_footage.png){: width="800px"}
 <br>